wincowgerDEV/OpenSpecy-package/cran-comments.md

 -k

 > Fixed.
 Package functions only write to the local file system if prompted by
 > the user.
+All functions allow for changing paths to write to.
-Functions called for CI testing and examples now write to tempdir()
+> Functions called for CI testing and examples now write to tempdir()
 > which is tidied up after use.